srerngler-gitops/multi-tenancy-gitops-mq/README.md

 ### Execute pipelines to deploy a Queue Manager and Spring application to write messages to the queue.
 - Configure the cluster with your GitHub Personal Access Token (PAT), update the `gitops-repo` Configmap which will be used by the pipeline to populate the forked gitops repository and add the `artifactory-access` Secret to the `ci` namespace.
+Specify values for the `GIT_USER`, `GIT_TOKEN` and `GIT_ORG` environment variables.
     ```bash
     cd mq-production/gitops-3-apps/scripts